RenderKit/embree/README.md

 through any of the control points directly.
 A big advantage of this basis is that 3 control points can be shared for two continuous neighboring curve segments, e.g. the curves (p0,p1,p2,p3) and (p1,p2,p3,p4) are C1 continuous.
-This feature make this basis a good choice to construct continuous multi-segment curves, as memory consumption can be kept minimal.
+This feature makes this basis a good choice to construct continuous multi-segment curves, as memory consumption can be kept minimal.